Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 The results of live tables can be viewed through a Directed Acyclic Graph (DAG), while the results for live views cannot.

-Single Choice
-10)
-A data engineer needs to add a file path to their DLT pipeline.
+#### A data engineer needs to add a file path to their DLT pipeline.
 They want to use the file path throughout the pipeline as a parameter for various statements and functions.
 Which of the following options can be specified during the configuration of a DLT pipeline in order to allow this?
 Select one response.

 They can add a widget to the notebook and then perform a string substitution of the file path.
+*Widgets in Databricks notebooks allow for paremeteized inputs* However requires human interaction to set its.

 They can specify the file path in the job scheduler when deploying the pipeline.